rafaelma/pgbackman/docs/manual.rst

 * Logical backups

-Regardless of the type of backup used to backup your databases, one needs a god *backup and restore plan* that takes into account interval, retention and performance issues during a backup and the time needed to get a full restore of a database.
+Regardless of the type of backup used to backup your databases, one needs a good *backup and restore plan* that takes into account intervals, retention policies and performance issues for a backup and the time needed to get a full restore of a database.

 Physical backups
 ----------------

-This type of backup ....
+This type of backup takes copies of the files where the PostgreSQL saves the databases.
+There are several techniques that can be used to take physical backups and we are not going to explain them here.
+Check the *Chapter 24.
+Backup and Restore* of the PostgreSQL documentation for more information.

+The important thing is that some of these techniques together with the continuous archiving of write ahead log (WAL) files can be used to implement PITR (Point in time recovery) backups and achieve a full disaster recovery solution.

+There are several solutions out there that can be use for PITR backups, such as PITRTools, OmniPITR, and Barman.

 Logical backups
 ---------------